 There are numerous tutorials and books available.
-The standard documentation includes The Python Tutorial (in Python Tutorial).
+The standard documentation includes tutorial-index.

 Consult the Beginner's Guide to find information for beginning Python programmers, including lists of tutorials.

 1.1.10 Is there a newsgroup or mailing list devoted to Python?